 Look for U.S.-farmed whiteleg shrimp; giant tiger prawns from Selva Shrimp-verified farms; shrimp farmed worldwide in indoor recirculating tanks; and Northern shrimp caught with traps in Nova Scotia, Canada.
 Wild-caught shrimp from the U.S. is a “Good Alternative.”

-What we can usually find near us are the wild-caught US shrimp (I watch for sales!).
+Where we live, we can usually find the wild-caught US shrimp (I watch for sales!).
 Whichever you buy, remember than shrimp are scavengers.
 That means you want to take care to clean out the “vein” which is actually the gut.
 We use either a wooden skewer or a toothpick, depending on the size of the shrimp and your patience.

 Other seafood dinners on A Meal In Mind